ByAUJay

 Outcome:

-- On 1,000,000 AVAX delegated at a 7% reward, validator revenue is 14,000 AVAX at 2%; moving to 5% would raise validator revenue to 35,000 AVAX but may reduce competitiveness in the delegation marketplace.
+- With 1,000,000 AVAX delegated at a 7% reward, the validator earns 14,000 AVAX at a 2% rate.
+If they bump it up to 5%, the validator revenue could soar to 35,000 AVAX.
+However, this change might make them less competitive in the delegation marketplace.

 Emerging best practices in 2025 validator pricing

-Treat MEV access as a product tier
+2) Treat MEV Access as a Product Tier

-Restaking: separate AVS fees from base staking
+- Restaking: Keep AVS fees separate from the base staking

 What to put in your RFP (copy/paste checklist)

-- Commission schedule
+- Commission Schedule

 - Inflation/base rewards commission: X%